Old Madrid is a part of the city with a lot of charm and beauty. It is one of the most popular destinations for tourists

 This church is located a few steps from the Plaza de Ramales and was declared a national monument in 1931.

-Its tower is one of the oldest vestiges of the city’s architecture since the rest of the church was destroyed, almost completely, by the urban reforms of José Bonaparte.
+Its tower is one of the oldest vestiges of the city’s architecture since the rest of the church was almost completely destroyed by the urban reforms of José Bonaparte.

-In its interior, the Mudéjar wood ceiling of the 15th century is preserved, along with Gothic ribs and a large arch in the access to the presbytery.
+In its interior, the Mudéjar wood ceiling of the 15th century is preserved, along with Gothic ribs and a large arch to access the presbytery.

 From the Plaza del Cordón, we continue along Cordón street until Segovia street and here we turn right to find Costanilla de San Pedro street, which we climb until it intersects with Calle del Nuncio.